hesman100/RoninBot_claude/README.md

 - The same code is used for both bot commands and API endpoints
 - User statistics are stored in an SQLite database
 - Image processing standardizes all images to 320px width
+- Request deduplication ensures consistent responses with client request IDs
+- Memory-efficient caching with automatic cleanup for long-running servers

+For detailed information about how we solved the multiple responses issue, see [Implementation Summary](IMPLEMENTATION_SUMMARY.md)

 ## Security Considerations